hfielding55/legoBot/arduinoBot/README.md

 <br/>8.
 Connect ev3 to computer using its USB Mini port.
 In the bottom of the explorer tab there should be a section called "EV3 DEVICE BROWSER"
 <br/>9.
 Open the device browser menu and select "Click to connect to a device" and the ev3 brick should appear as an open.
 Select it.
 <br/>10.
 Run the program to upload it to the ev3, it will crash immediatly but that is expected.
 <br/>11.
-Disconnect ev3 brick from computer and build lego crane to match the photos in the file "build".
+Disconnect ev3 brick from computer and build lego crane to match the photos in the file "design".
 The sensor should be in port 1, the crane turntable in port D and the crane arm in port A.
 <br/>12.
 Ensure cable to the breadboard is connected in port 1 of the ev3 brick.
 <br/>13.
 Navigate to file browser on the ev3 and find the name of the project.
 Open it and run "main.py".
 <br/>14.
 Everything should be running correctly now